Francisco Escobar

 Francisco Javier Escobar Parra (June 21, 1991) is a Colombian model and the winner of the Mister World 2012 title which was held in Kent, England on November 24, 2012.
 He defeated 47 other challengers from around the world to earn the Mister World 2013 title.
-Francisco studied Business Administration at Monroe College, NY, and is a pole vaulter.
+Francisco studied Business Administration at Monroe College in New York, and is a pole vaulter.

 Francisco is professional model based in New York City.
 He has been in many different magazines, such as Vogue, cosmopolitan, W and many more.
 He has been in more than 20 countries traveling as a model and doing his sport.
 Francisco Escobar has been in Vogue magazine four times with Bruce Weber, who is recognized as one of the best photographers in the world.

 Modeling

 Francisco has been modeling for more than five years.
 His career started by modelling.
 First in Singapore where he built his book.
 He also travelled to China, Hong Kong, and Malaysia.
 After being in Asia for a year, Francisco decided to try his luck in New York.
 He was booked with an unknown agency and few days later he modeled for and featured for Calvin Klein.
 Francisco participated in New York Fashion Week a couple of times.
 He is currently signed with The Society Management.